Leave No Trace

 To wash yourself or your dishes, carry water well away from streams and lakes.
 Soaps, shampoo and detergents don’t belong in streams.
 If you must use them, use only small amounts of biodegradable products and rinse well away from streams.

-7. No Fires
+7. No fires

 This is Northland…there is more than likely a fire ban and if it is summer YES there’s a fire ban!